Overview

 - Hazards and emergency procedures – managing groups in tricky and steep ground, environmental hazards such as animals, weather, water hazards and managing incidents.

-- Equipment – general knowledge of suitable kit for walking and camping.
+- Equipment – selecting suitable personal and group kit for walking and camping.

-- Expedition skills – selecting kit and packing, food selection, cooking, and general campcraft.
+- Expedition skills – camping kit and packing, food selection, cooking, and general campcraft.

 - Weather – sources for weather forecasts, understanding impact on groups and planning.